 Subscriptions

-command's CLI flags is a quick&easy way to work with gNMI subscriptions.
-A downside of that approach is that commands can get lengthy when defining multiple subscriptions.
+Defining subscriptions with subscribe command's CLI flags is a quick&easy way to work with gNMI subscriptions.

 With the multiple subscriptions defined in the configuration file we make a complex task of managing multiple subscriptions for multiple targets easy.
 The idea behind the multiple subscriptions is to define the subscriptions separately and then bind them to the targets.